Shadow-Blaxe-123/2048-game/README.md

 * Zustand
 * Tailwindcss

-This is my very first tie using Zustand.
-The only reasonn I am using it because Redux Toolkit would be very overkill.
+This is my very first time using Zustand.
+The only reason I am using it is, because Redux Toolkit would be very overkill.
 I don't know how it will go.
 Let's see how it goes.

 ## Todos